ohmg-dev/about-oim/docs/guides/preparation.md

-# Using the splitting interface
+# Splitting documents

-Before a volume's sheet can be georeferenced, it must be visually evaluated to determine whether it contains more than one distinct region within it.
+Before a document can be georeferenced, it must be visually evaluated to determine whether it contains more than one distinct region within it.
 For example, an inset on the page may show a different part of town, or a page may simply have two (or more) completely separate maps.
 In these cases, each of these parts must be split into separate documents so each one can be georeferenced individually.

 ## Background